FOREX-Dollar edges up vs yen, sterling drives higher

 By Patrick Graham

-LONDON, June 13 The dollar rose around a third of a percent
+LONDON, June 13 The dollar was up around a third of a percent

 against the yen as markets listened to the Bank of Japan's latest comments on

-policy on Friday while sterling soared on a surprise hint from the Bank of
+policy on Friday while sterling soared on the back of a surprise hint from the

 The big action overnight was all on the pound.
 BoE Governor Mark Carney sent